 In f_1 , we just return true, which has the type bool, unrelated to the equation.
-In f_2 , we actually use the equation to turn y into an int but eventually return a boolean.
-These variants are not ambiguous.
+In f_2 , we actually use the equation to turn y into an int but eventually return a boolean These variants should be not be ambiguous either.
 How do they differ from the original f?
 The only reason we have deemed f to be ambiguous is that 1 could potentially have type a by using the equation.
-However, nothing forces us to use this equation, and, if we do not use it, the only possible type is int.
-It looks even more innocuous than f_2 , where we indirectly need the equation to infer the type of the body.
+However, nothing forces us to use this equation, and if we do not use it the only possible type is int.
+It looks even more innocuous than f_2 , where we need indirectly the equation to infer the type of the body.